 Refer to silly domain / DNA Binding confusion, although I think I do that elsewhere.

 Can you see the evidence for this assertion in the regional genomic maps of a few pages back?

-Yep ... need a picture here ... has to be the Genome Data Viewer version as Ensembl pictures are too crushed.
+Yep ... it is visible in the Genome Data Viewer version.
+The default Ensembl pictures are too crushed.